Youth Hostels Association (England & Wales): Wartime reduction

 The war had a significant effect on YHA.
 Membership levels in 1940 and 1941 slumped as men and women joined the armed services and leisure travel was discouraged.
 The number of hostels open decreased, with up to a third being closed for the duration due to their location in militarily sensitive areas.
 The low point was 1941, when only 170 hostels remained open and overnight stays were reduced accordingly.
 It was not only the war that led to the closure of hostels: among the hostels that closed for good was Derwent Hall, flooded as a result of the Derwent Water Board project and the creation of Ladybower Reservoir.

-From the low of 1941, things began to recover, so that by war's end over 200 hostels were open and membership was back to pre-war levels.
+From the low of 1941, things began to recover, so that by the end of the war more than 200 hostels were open and membership was back to prewar levels.
 This increase in the latter part of the war was partly due to government encouragement for factory workers to take short breaks away from the cities.